4 Uses of Modular Medical Facilities in a Growing Industry

 Mental health can include illness such as depression, anxiety, eating disorders, trauma, or other psychological concerns- but it is behavioral health that aims to promote well-being by preventing these mental illnesses to negatively affect a patient’s life.

 If untreated, mental health disorders can have a devastating impact on a person’s life.
 Employment, financial status, relationships, and overall quality of life are drastically affected by mental health.
-In recent years, the stigma of mental health has been lifted and more patients are feeling comfortable to talk about their concerns, and to seek treatment.
+In recent years, the stigma of mental health has been lifted and more patients are feeling comfortable talking about their concerns and seeking treatment.

 Just this year, Carolina Partners in Mental Healthcare (CPMH) decided to grow its behavioral health clinics across North Carolina and beyond due to the increased demand in mental health care.
-CPMH provides out-patient mental and behavioral healthcare services, and has decided to expand their growth due to the increased demand by patients for higher quality services (Behavioral Healthcare Executive).
+CPMH provides out-patient mental and behavioral healthcare services and has decided to expand its growth due to the increased demand by patients for higher quality services.

 Urgent Care Facilities

-Today however, urgent care facilities are providing round-the-clock care to patients at local facilities throughout both rural and urban communities.
-It is an $18 billion industry which is expected to grow nearly 6 percent by the end of this year (Forbes).
+Today, however, urgent care facilities are providing round-the-clock care to patients at local facilities throughout both rural and urban communities.
+It is an $18 billion industry that is expected to grow nearly 6 percent by the end of this year (Forbes).